selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Here and Now

 Learn from the past and move on.
 Don't regret your mistakes.
 Good judgment comes from making a lot of mistakes.
-Be kind to yourself, if you won't, who will?
+Be kind to yourself, if you won't, who will?[[no-regrets-no-worries]]

 Prepare for the future.
 Consider beginnings.
 Solve problems while they are still small.
 Anything that can go wrong will go wrong.
 And prevention is the best cure. [[do-without-doing]]

 You become what you do.
 Garbage in, garbage out.
-Do your best, here and now.
+Do your best, here and now. [[one-bit-better]]

 ## Enjoy yourself